New Long Leg: Singles

 On 19 November 2020, Dry Cleaning released their lead single and debut on 4AD, "Scratchcard Lanyard".
 It was accompanied by a music video by Rottingdean Bazaar, a duo consisting of James Theseus Buck and Luke Brooks; along with Annie Collinge, they would later receive a Grammy as art directors for the packaging of the band's second album Stumpwork (2022).
 The video prominently features Shaw performing at a miniature venue wherein her face comprises the entire stage, occasionally zooming out to show the rest of the band playing along.
 The largely upbeat single was often played on 6Music.
 Jim Wirth of Uncut considered it Dry Cleaning's "signature tune", and in American Songwriter, Hal Horowitz argued that it is representative of the band's "distinctive blueprint."
-In a press release, the band described it as a revenge fantasy, with Shaw later providing context in Rolling Stone: "It's [about] feeling quite pissed-off and fatigued with the roles you're asked to fulfill as a woman past the age of 30 ...
-The pressure to have children is this sudden thing that descends, like, 'You're a carer now.'
-Not that I resent any of those things in principle.
-Mothers are the greatest people in the world.
-But it was a noticeable thing, that suddenly I have these pressures that my brother and my male friends don't have."
 In "Scratchcard Lanyard", the narrator seeks out various creative outlets in order to provide a sense of self-worth.
+Shaw has described it as a revenge fantasy, providing context in Rolling Stone about "feeling quite pissed-off and fatigued" with expectations placed upon women past thirty years old, such as the pressure to have children.

 Coinciding with the announcement for the album, the band revealed the second single, "Strong Feelings", on 9 February 2021.
 The music video was directed by the band's guitarist Tom Dowse and features glitch art from Sabato Visconti.
 The track includes lyrics such as descriptions of paintings and the line "Just an emo dead stuff collector, things come to the brain," which was noted by Kate French-Morris in The Forty-Five as a potential self-descriptor by Shaw.
 "Strong Feelings" was later used during an Haute couture runway show by Chanel.

 After covering Grimes' "Oblivion" for the third installment of a compilation album by 4AD entitled Bills & Aches & Blues on 25 March, Dry Cleaning released the third single, "Unsmart Lady", on 30 March.
 The music video was directed by Tilly Shiner and was filmed in Dourofs, a carpet warehouse in Catford, London.
 Lyrically, it addresses expectations that people have of women in the modern world.
-Shaw said "I was thinking about these things that are supposed to be a source of shame about your appearance, and wanting to use them in a powerful way".
+Shaw explained that the track's writing took inspiration from things meant to shame appearance, but instead using them in a "powerful" way.